Judicial Review

 Campaign for Justice for Jean Paul Sofia

 The PILN supported Jean Paul Sofia’s family in the campaign to initiate a public inquiry into his death.
-Jean Paul Sofia’s body was found under tons of rubble following the partial collapse of a multi-storey building whilst work was being carried out.
+Jean Paul Sofia’s body was found under tonnes of rubble following the partial collapse of a multi-storey building whilst work was being carried out thereon.
 It took at least 14 hours to find his lifeless body.
 He was 20 years old and an only son.

-Only a transparent and public process of inquiry can bring about justice for Jean Paul Sofia, for his family, and for society in general.
-The setting up of a public inquiry to answer questions such as whether his death could have been prevented; were there and are there failures in the system that are contributing to fatalities and injuries on construction sites; and how can reasonable action be taken to prevent fatalities and injuries on construction sites which could have been prevented.
-This is an essential first step towards securing the protection of the right to life.
+The PILN believed that only a transparent and public process of inquiry could bring about justice for Jean Paul Sofia, for his family, and for society in general.
+The setting up of a public inquiry was essential to answer questions such as whether Jean Paul’s death could have been prevented; were there and are there failures in the system that are contributing to fatalities and injuries on construction sites; and how can reasonable action be taken to prevent avoidable fatalities and injuries on construction sites.

 Statement calling for a public inquiry into Jean Paul’s Sofia death.